-We recommend emailing queries and applications rather than posting or telephoning us to ensure smooth communication while our offices are closed.
+We recommend contacting us via email rather than posting applications or telephoning us to ensure smooth communication while our offices are closed.
+We apologise for any inconvenience caused.

 Please check back on this page for further updates.